uwcirg/tb-mobile-app/src/Content/changelog/en.md

 - Fix display issues in onboarding
     - Button overlap with password input
     - Increase size of age input
+    - Replace old analog time picker with same one used in daily report

 Assistant Side:
+- Add label for archived patients in the chat tab
 - Add link to survey on archived patient popup

 General:
+- Improve buttons used for approve / cancel on date picking inputs
 - Track user notification preferences on the server
 - Make version number more readable, add to login screen
 - Fix display of warning message for demo site